top of page

 Karl's Story

-Karl, like many people felt lost and found new friends online who at first he felt would always be there for him.
+Karl, like many people, felt lost and found new friends online who, at first, he felt would always be there for him.

-But once the reality kicked in, his world really changed.
-Find how Karl felt and what happened by watching this film.
+Find out how Karl felt and what happened by watching this film.

 What do you think Karl must have felt like?